bikashguptabg/zomato/README.md

 ### **1. Data Collection & Cleaning:**
 - Imported data from Zomato’s dataset.
+- Trimming to text columns
+- Data cleaning of special characters for successful completion of all the rows in MySQL
 - Cleaned and preprocessed the data (adjusted data types, renamed columns).

 ### **2. Data Connection & Modeling:**